What is a Traveling Medical Assistant and How to Become One

 Traveling medical assistants can work in any medical facility including hospitals, medical centers, nursing facilities, clinics, government institutions and schools.
 They can move around locally or out of state and often help facilities with temporary vacancies or shortages.

-A diploma in medical assisting services (DMAS) can be completed in as little as 10 months and allows a faster start to your career.
+A Diploma in Medical Assisting (DMA) can be completed in as little as 10 months and allows a faster start to your career.
 It also provides you with the preparation to further your education if you choose to do so.

-An associates in medical assisting services (ASMAS) will help you obtain the basic skills and knowledge needed to be a successful medical assistant.
+An Associate of Science in Medical Assisting Services (ASMAS) will help you obtain the basic skills and knowledge needed to be a successful medical assistant.
 Herzing’s ASMAS program can be completed in as little as 16 months and provides extra training in areas like clinical labs and patient privacy.